melmagrigia/Node-Editor-ImPyGui/README.md

-# Node-Editor-ImPyGui
+# Industrial API Editor
-A Node editor Python App developed with [DearPyGui](https://github.com/hoffstadt/DearPyGui/tree/master).
+A Node editor prototype Python App developed with [DearPyGui](https://github.com/hoffstadt/DearPyGui/tree/master).

 ## Install and run
 1. Create a virtual environment with venv or conda.